 When the Littleton area first began to be settled in 1862, there were two principal forms of transportation available: walking, and either riding or being pulled by a horse.
-There were no roads to speak of, only old Indian trails which had been widened and packed hard by the increased usage of white men.
+There were no roads to speak of, only old Native American trails which had been widened and packed hard by the increased usage of white men.
 This did not change for nearly a decade.

 As farfetched as it may sound, the early South Platte valley settlements had a legacy of steamboat travel.
 The Rocky Mountain News regularly published the arrivals and departures of various river boats, and saw to it that major east coast newspapers reprinted them.
 Was the South Platte River deeper then?
 No. This was just one of many schemes dreamed up by News editor William Byers to boost settlement in Colorado Territory -- by the time greenhorns discovered the deception, they were in St. Louis, more than half-way here.
 The only "real" traffic on the South Platte, then or since, were shallow-draft barges and canoes carrying beaver and buffalo hides to Missouri markets.